ryandefea/Pizza-Parlor/README.md

 ## Known Bugs

- - At this time the centering for the dropdowns is a little buggy.
+ - The captions for the carousel will disappear when shrinking down the browser size to mobile.

 ## License